PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/boolean_type.md

 ```
 This code will not compile until you comment out line 4.
 Conversion of an integer to a Boolean is an example of narrowing, which is barred when using an initialiser list `{}`.

-At line 3: 7 != 0 , myBool1 becomes true.
+At line 3: `7 != 0` is evaluated and `myBool1` becomes `true`.

 The conversion from Boolean to integer is not a narrowing conversion, integers are bigger than Booleans, so this is permitted using `{}`.

 ***
-In arithmetic and logical expressions, `bool`s are converted to `int`s; integer arithmetic and logical operations are performed on the converted values.
+In arithmetic and logical expressions, `bool`s are converted to `int`s - integer arithmetic and logical operations are performed on the converted values.

-If the result needs to be converted back to bool, a 0 is converted to false and a nonzero value is converted to true.
-For example:
+If the result needs to be converted back to bool, a 0 is converted to false and a nonzero value is converted to true - for example:
 ```{code-block} c++
 #include <iostream>
 int main() {